 You may also ask for a hearing if you believe that wage garnishment could create an extreme financial hardship in your life, or if you have been employed for less than 12 months after losing a previous job.

-If any of these scenarios ring true, be sure to make a request for a hearing in writing and that the letter is postmarked no later than 30 days from the date the wage garnishment notification was sent.
+If any of these scenarios ring true, submit a written request for a hearing, and ensure the letter is postmarked no later than 30 days from the date the wage garnishment notification was sent.
 You’ll also want to include proof to support your objections to the debt or the garnishment.

 If you’re in danger of wage garnishment, refinancing your loans could be a way to get back on top of repayment.
 Refinancing involves getting a new student loan with a private lender and using it to pay off your existing federal or private student loans.